 Get lost in the floating villages!
 Surrounded by emerald clear green water, these villages will give you a chilling experience as you tour every edge of magnificent beauty.
 The locals are friendly and have generated their income from fishing.
 You can go fishing with them, so you can understand their traditions and have a taste of their best cuisine.
 Getting to know how the locals live can be a great experience, one you don’t want to miss.

 There are many beaches to sunbathe when you explore the bay.
 Another thing to look for is the lovely view of mountain cliffs rising out of the bay.
 The most convenient way to visit the caves is to take an overnight cruise so you don’t have to go back and forth between your hotel and the attractions.
-They will take care of all the entrance fees, meals and transportation so you can enjoy your trip.
-However, there are many Ha Long Bay tours in the bay; you will have to choose which one is the best option for your budget and interests.
+Orchid Cruise Halong Bay is a great option.
+The cruise service offers 14 type of accommodation options on board and less-traveled routes that will take you to the most beautiful and untouched part of Halong and surrounding bays.
+There are also many Ha Long Bay tours available as well; you will have to choose which one is the best option for your budget and interests.

 Mekong Delta is an island, swamp and riverside located in the South-western region of Vietnam.
 Discover the home of floating markets and villages surrounded by rice paddies.
 The Mekong is an agricultural region stretching from the southwest region of Thailand to Ho Chi Minh.
 The simple lifestyle in this region and peaceful atmosphere left me wit an astonishing experience.
 Some of the enjoyable things to get involve in when you visit this amazing part of the countryside include:

 - Shop in the Cai Rang Floating Market: the market usually starts at 3 am in the morning.
 Buzzing with many sellers with fresh agricultural products and tourist, you will be missing a lot if you skip the Floating market tour.
 There are many tropical fruits and local cuisines to satisfy your taste buds.